 Communicating with students outside of class will be a major part of your responsibility.
-Here are some questions to consider.
+Here are some questions to consider for those professional interactions with students.

 Communicating with students will involve emails, discussions outside of class, interactions before and after school, and so much more.
 Those little interactions can build relationships and shape the tone of your classes.

 Know that every teacher you see had similar questions and worries.
-Also know that the teaching field is typically compassionate and helpful – if not in your school, online.
+Also know that the teaching field is typically compassionate and helpful—if not in your school, online.
 When you have questions about communicating with students, feel free to ask!
+Professional interactions with students are important and will add up.
+So!

 Remember those points: